Jacob Blake is paralyzed from waist down after police shooting, father says

-The Chicago Sun-Times first reported the comments by the father, who is also named Jason Blake, on Tuesday morning, two days after the Sunday shooting.
+The Chicago Sun-Times first reported the comments by the father, who is also named Jacob Blake, on Tuesday morning, two days after the shooting.
 The father confirmed the assessment of his son's condition to NBC News.

 The father lives in Charlotte, North Carolina, and he was in transit to see his son in the hospital.